Soulverse-Ecosystem/uni-resolver-driver-did-soul/src/docs/white-paper.md

 - **Single points of failure:** A breach of the identity provider compromises every identity it manages.
 - **Loss of privacy:** When identity data is controlled by a central provider, user activities can be tracked and analyzed, reducing personal privacy.
 - **Exclusion:** Populations without access to government documents or established credit histories are denied participation in digital economic systems.
-- **Revocability:** A platform can, at any time, suspend or delete an account — including all credentials and history associated with it — without the user's consent.
+- **Revocability:** A platform can, at any time, suspend or delete an account, including all credentials and history associated with it without the user's consent.

 #### 1.2 The Soulverse Context
-Soulverse is building a decentralized identity ecosystem in which users maintain full sovereignty over their digital identities — no centralized authority required.
+Soulverse is building a decentralized identity ecosystem in which users maintain full sovereignty over their digital identities, no centralized authority required.
 For this system to be trustworthy, portable, and interoperable, it must be grounded in a Decentralized Identifier (DID) that meets the following requirements:

-- **User-controlled sovereignty** — The identifier is owned and governed exclusively by the user, with no third-party custodianship.
+- **User-controlled sovereignty:** The identifier is owned and governed exclusively by the user, with no third-party custodianship.
-- **Global resolvability** — Any party can resolve the DID independently, without relying on Soulverse infrastructure as a dependency or gatekeeper.
+- **Global resolvability:** Any party can resolve the DID independently, without relying on Soulverse infrastructure as a dependency or gatekeeper.
-- **Cryptographic verifiability** — The DID Document exposes public keys that enable tamper-evident signing and proof verification.
+- **Cryptographic verifiability:** The DID Document exposes public keys that enable tamper-evident signing and proof verification.
-- **Verifiable Credential (VC) compatibility** — The identifier supports the issuance and verification of credentials by third-party issuers, enabling a rich, trust-layered ecosystem.
+- **Verifiable Credential (VC) compatibility:** The identifier supports the issuance and verification of credentials by third-party issuers, enabling a rich, trust-layered ecosystem.
-- **Persistence** — The identifier remains stable across key rotations and document updates, ensuring long-term continuity of identity.
+- **Persistence:** The identifier remains stable across key rotations and document updates, ensuring long-term continuity of identity.

 #### 1.3 Why Not Use an Existing DID Method?